Zeeetu/growdicebot/readme.md

 ## 🔎 how to get session id?

-extract sessionIDfrom local storage after logging in on growdice.net on your browser
+extract sessionID from local storage after logging in on growdice.net on your browser

 sessionID will look like this: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx